geoffreypi/strand-game/docs/implementation-v2.md

 ### Immediate Decisions Needed:
 1. **Folding algorithm:** Physics simulation or rule-based resolution?
 2. **Shape matching:** How to efficiently compute shape complementarity?
-3. **Heat simulation:** Full thermodynamic simulation or simplified model?
-4. **Spatial partitioning:** Quad-tree?
+3. **Spatial partitioning:** Quad-tree?
 Spatial hash?
 For collision detection?
-5. **Rendering:** Canvas 2D or WebGL for performance?
+4. **Rendering:** Canvas 2D or WebGL for performance?
+5. **Binding mechanics:** Force/torque application - how strong?
+How fast?

-### Future Considerations:
+### Future Considerations (defer for now):
+- Temperature/heat simulation
+- ATP energy system
 - Serialization: How to save/load world state?
 - Genetic code: Real codon table or simplified?
 - Performance: How many molecules can we handle simultaneously?
-- UI: How to display molecule properties, temperature, ATP levels?
+- UI: How to display molecule properties

 ---